ansibleguy/webui/README.md

    As Ansible already requires Python3 - I chose it as primary language.

-   The backend stack is built of [gunicorn](https://gunicorn.org/)/[Django](https://www.djangoproject.com/) and the frontend consists of Django templates and basic JS.
+   The backend stack is built of [gunicorn](https://gunicorn.org/)/[Django](https://www.djangoproject.com/) and the frontend consists of Django templates and basic/vanilla JS.

    Ansible job execution is done using the official [ansible-runner](https://ansible.readthedocs.io/projects/runner/en/latest/python_interface/) library!